MaastrichtU-IDS/best-practices/docs/create-doap.md

 A website for projects at the [Institute of Data Science](http://maastrichtuniversity.nl/ids/) at Maastricht University.
 It is designed to help you find specific projects that meet your interests and to gain a broader understanding of the wide variety of work currently underway in the IDS.

 ---

+### IDS Dashboard objectives

+1. Integrate and preserve the intellectual production of IDS.
+2. Increment the visibility and input of our scientific output.

+---

+### What is the IDS Dashboard?

+A website for projects at the [Institute of Data Science](http://maastrichtuniversity.nl/ids/) at Maastricht University.
+It is designed to help you find specific projects that meet your interests and to gain a broader understanding of the wide variety of work currently underway in the IDS.

 ### IDS Dashboard Architecture